Introduction: Simple Soldering /helping Hands Station

 Next start by gluing a battery to one of the bearings.
 After its set glue another bearing to the opposite side of battery.
 Now once that has set.
 I go back and blob on a bunch more to ensure hold.
 Cause after the next bearing is on.
 It gets heavy.
 And ive had them fall off.

 But now glue one battery to each bearing to where they make the tip of what is gonna be a pyramid.
 Once they set.
-I put a few blots of glue on each battery and get the third bearing on place.
+You can put a few blots of glue on each battery and get the third bearing on place.
 Then smother with glue gravy.
 Youll note that without cold water nearby there will be quite a bit of waiting time.
 So i speed every step up that way.
 You do run a risk of water getting between bearing and glue.
 Causing it to fall out.
 So be careful there.
 Once the bottom of your pyramid is set.
 Well you glue some more of course ;).

 Step 3: Top of Mount Glueveous

-Step 4: The Final Battle of Glue
+Step 4: Glue Vs You in the Final Battle of Gluemandale

 Here place your alligator clip where ever and at what pitch youd like it set.
 And....
 Ok you know what im bout to say.
 So ya go ahead and do that right now.
 Me i used two clips one large one small.
 In case you need extra hands.
 With the heavy clip you need to call in Gluebatron from gluepiter to make sure the extra pressure it takes to open it.
 Doesnt snap it of.
 And there you have it.